 I adore pretty things.
 Whether it be polka dot plates, wild flowers in a jug, or brushing my hands on cow parsley while out for a walk.
-Given a choice my garden will always be full of old english roses and rambling honeysuckle, rather than neatly edged borders containing structural plants.
-This relaxed approach is, I believe, reflected in my baking.
-A drizzle of icing here and there makes a cake not only beautiful, but shouts that it is homemade.
-Here, my Iced Cherry Coconut Loaf Cake not only looks pretty but tastes pretty good too!
+And given a choice my garden will always be full of old english roses and rambling honeysuckle, rather than neatly edged borders containing structural plants.
+Likewise, this relaxed approach is also reflected in my baking.
+Since a drizzle of icing here and there makes a cake not only beautiful, but shouts that it is homemade.
+Resulting in this Iced Cherry Coconut Loaf Cake that not only looks pretty but tastes pretty good too!

 I rather enjoy baking loaf cakes such as this Mascarpone Topped Carrot Cake.
-The loaf tin makes them easy to slice and perfect for packing up and taking on a picnic.
+Since the loaf tin makes them easy to slice and perfect for packing up and taking on a picnic.
 Also, should the cake need to be shared further than anticipated, each slice can easily be cut in half.
-When I look at the photographs of this Iced Cherry Coconut Loaf Cake they make me smile.
-Any cake that does that is a winner in my book.
+So, when I look at photographs of this Iced Cherry Coconut Loaf Cake they make me smile.
+And any cake that does that is a winner in my book.

 Recipe: Iced Cherry Coconut Loaf Cake serves 8

 1/4 tsp Sea Salt – I use Maldon halve quantity if using free flowing

 1 tsp Vanilla Extract – I use Nielsen-Massey

 125/4.5oz Sweetend Shredded Coconut – such as Bakers available from Amazon alternatively use the equivalent weight of desiccated coconut and add 3 tbsp whole milk to the cake batter